josepedro/acidentes_em_rodovias_refatoracao/DESIGN.md

 </code></pre>

 ####Line Length
-Avoid lines longer than 80 characters.
+Avoid lines longer than 120 characters.
 When a statement won't fill in a single line, it may be necessary to break it.
 Place the breaks after an operator, specially a comma.
-The next line should be indented with 8 spaces.
+The next line should be indented with 1 tab.

 <pre><code>
 if(time < 20) {